By Scott Ross

 Gone with the Wind: Love it, loathe it, dismiss it or embrace it, to see this movie on a big screen, at 13, with my mother and sister, was one of the most intensely memorable experiences of my early adolescence.
 The dolly-in on Clark Gable’s face (“Wow!”
 I whispered to my mother); Hattie McDaniel’s big, broad face; the removal of the Confederate soldier’s leg; the massive crane shot of Scarlett at the depot; the burning of Atlanta; the collapse of her horse as she sights Tara; the shooting of the renegade Union soldier; Scarlett’s “morning after” smile; her fall down the stairs; the deaths of O’Hara, Bonnie Blue and Melanie.
 When one is older, one can roll one’s eyes at the appalling “happy darkies workin’ for Massa,” but also more fully appreciate the rich humor of the thing, and the sheer prowess David O. Selznick showed in putting it together.

 Jaws: Seen in 1975, when it opened.
 Sure, I remembered poor Ben Gardner’s head scaring the bejeezus out of Richard Dreyfuss, and Robert Shaw being eaten whole.
-But the images that haunted me were: The shots of Roy Scheider trying to see past the beach-goers wandering past his field of vision; the simultaneous push-forward/pull back dolly shot of Scheider’s face as little Alex Kintner is attacked; and the scene of Scheider racing to the estuary.
+But the images that haunted me were: The shots of Roy Scheider trying to see past the beach-goers wandering past his field of vision; the dolly zoom (a simultaneous zoom-forward/dolly-back) close-up of Scheider’s face as little Alex Kintner is attacked; and the scene of Scheider racing to the estuary.
 I think Spielberg’s direction really introduced me that day to the power of moving-picture images on a technical as well as emotional level.

 Marathon Man: The first “R”-rated movie I saw, in 1976.
 The sense of unnerving terror that permeates the narrative, exploding here and there as it unfurls, driving toward a violent, ironic climax.
 Although I had read William Goldman’s popular novel before seeing his re-imagining of it and knew what to expect of plot and character, nothing prepared me for the creeping dread, the elegantly shot and edited set-pieces with their seemingly incongruous blood and violence and horror, that John Schlesinger brought to it.
 Pauline Kael complained that director and film were a mis-match; that his direction was too stylish and accomplished—too serious—for what she regarded as pulp material, but I demur.
 It is precisely the luminous, autumnal glow and gleaming elegance of surface that make the ensuing action of the movie so disturbing and disorienting.